adaniel105/gpt-from-scratch/README.md

-Language modelling and text generation with n-gram models and a decoder-only Transformer, implemented in Pytorch.
+Language modeling and text generation with n-gram models and a decoder-only Transformer, implemented in Pytorch.